Grant Writing Short Courses & Workshops

 -Sebastien Haneuse, BIO Associate Professor

-The short course will be co-led by Francesca Dominici, Senior Associate Dean for Research and NIH-funded scientist, and Donald Halstead, Instructor and Director of Writing Programs in the Office of Educational Programs, who has extensive experience providing training and education in effective public health writing.
+The short course is co-led by Francesca Dominici, Senior Associate Dean for Research and NIH-funded scientist, and Donald Halstead, Instructor and Director of Writing Programs in the Office of Educational Programs, who has extensive experience providing training and education in effective public health writing.
 The course is targeted to faculty with a range of grant-writing experience and will focus on areas of the NIH proposal that are particularly challenging (i.e., specific aims, significance, and innovation and abstract).

 Please note that because space is limited and the peer review format is designed specifically for a small cohort, registration is limited to HSPH faculty who have their research operation based at HSPH; preference will be given to HSPH Assistant and Associate Professors.